sdasgup3/programming/Parallel-Programming/Charm++/README.md

  * Build partial object graph
  * Migration decision is sent to its neighbors
  * No global barrier
+ * Adv: Number of processors is large and/or load variation is rapid

 3. Limitations of centralized strategies:
  * Centralized load balancing strategies dont scale on extremely large machines